yangyu-unc2012/MartingaleField.github.io/README.md

 ![h-index](https://upload.wikimedia.org/wikipedia/commons/d/da/H-index-en.svg)

-If we sort the `citations` in decreasing order, the h-index is then the last position where the citation is greater than or equal to the position.
+If we sort the `citations` in decreasing order, the h-index is then the last position where the citation is **greater than** the position.

+For example, for input `[3,3,3,0,6,1,5]` (`[6,5,3,3,3,1,0]` after sorting), the last position where the citation is greater than the position is 3 (the position starts from 1).
+Hence the h-index is 3.

 Algorithm: